 “As Dr Hinton rightly points out in his leaving comments, the speed that AI is being utilized is rapidly accelerating.
 However, how or who should regulate and at what level are being left to governments that are not known for their expertise.
 Biased AI already exists and during various iterations of ChatGPT, they have had to ‘edit’ source material and retrain models.
 This is because of the personal ethics of the people concerned,” says Phil Hermsen, Solutions Director, Data Science & AI, at HCLTech.

 He continues: “However, should this always be the case?
 What regulations can be put into place to ensure that AI remains untainted?
-While I take the optimist view that AI has mainly been used for good, even one percent of its use for nefarious means could result in financial loss, scare mongering or even war.
+While I take the optimist view that AI has mainly been used for good, even 1% of its use for nefarious means could result in financial loss, scare mongering or even war.
 This brings up the next question, you may regulate AI in one country, but another country takes a different view.
 So, should the United Nations be doing something?”

 How governments across the world are dealing with it